InternLM/lmdeploy/docs/en/quantization/kv_quant.md

 - Ampere architecture (sm80, sm86): 30 series, A10, A16, A30, A100
 - Ada Lovelace architecture (sm89): 40 series
 - Hopper architecture (sm90): H100, H200

+In summary, LMDeploy kv quantization has the following advantages:

+1. Calibration-free quantization
+2. Supports all nvidia GPU models with Volta architecture (sm70) and above
+3. KV int8 quantization has almost lossless accuracy, and KV int4 quantization accuracy is within an acceptable range
+4. Efficient inference, with int8/int4 kv quantization applied to llama2-7b, RPS is improved by round 30% and 40% respectively compared to fp16

 In the next section, we will take `internlm2-chat-7b` model as an example, introducing the usage of kv quantization and inference of lmdeploy.
 But before that, please install lmdeploy from source according to the [build](../build.md) guide, because lmdeploy hasn't released this feature yet.